Special-Rocket-Agents/kitsunebob/README.md

 # kitsunebob
 Single-server personal Discord bot for my server.
 ## so...
-I haven't made the effort to publicize it... *yet*
+I have~n't~ made the effort to publicize it... ~*yet*~

-That means there are some holes and placeholders I have to fill.
+~That means there are some holes and placeholders I have to fill.~

 And another todo:
-Make the token's place somewhere outside of the main code so that it can be git ignored
+~Make the token's place somewhere outside of the main code so that it can be git ignored~